IshaRode/CA-2/README.md

 --------------------------------------------------------------------------------------------

 I have taken reference from one you tube channel JavaScript with Sohail, which helped me make my project successful.
+I have taken Logo images and icons from https://www.flaticon.com/

 # Project Oputput Image